Alexander-Jordan/rocket-rift-godot/gdd/game-design-document/gdd.md

 #### Player

-By tapping/holding your finger to the screen, the player rises with the jetpack.
+By tapping/holding your finger to the screen, the player rises by flying.
 When no input is given the player falls down to the floor and runs.

 The player always move from left to right automatically, and the speed increases while you play.